 Like his top level counterparts, Mew2King does struggle maintaining peak performance late into tournaments.
-Unlike Mango, who thrives in the losers' bracket, Mew2King wins from ahead.
+Unlike Mango, who thrives in the losers bracket, Mew2King wins from ahead.
 If Mew2King gets knocked into losers, his mentality suffers and his performance deteriorates.
-An example of this was Genesis 4, where Mew2King nearly bested Armada in winners finals, but was knocked out 3-1 in losers finals.
+An example of this was at Genesis 4, where Mew2King nearly bested Armada in the winners finals, but was knocked out 3-1 in the losers finals.
 Still, Mew2King often dominates lesser opponents, and is still a worthy adversary for any top pro.

 Team Liquid | ChuDat (Ice Climbers)

-The newest member of Team Liquid, Daniel "ChuDat" Rodriguez, has been a top Melee player from the start.
-His top placings span every era since 2003, but his 2017 run is one of his best yet.
-ChuDat started the year by beating Mango at Smash Summit Spring, Smash Rivalries and Dreamhack Austin.
-He earned second at Dreamhack, nearly resetting the bracket against Hungrybox in a timeout scenario.
+Daniel "ChuDat" Rodriguez has been a top Melee player from the start.
+His top placings span every era since 2003, but the first few months of 2017 featured one of his best runs yet.
+ChuDat started the year by beating Mango at Smash Summit Spring, Smash Rivalries, and DreamHack Austin.
+He earned second at DreamHack, nearly resetting the bracket against Hungrybox in a timeout scenario.